FyliuGitHub/expo/docs/README.md

 # Expo Documentation

-This is the public documentation for **Expo**, its SDK, client, and services (**EAS**).
-This documentation is built using Next.js and you can access it online at https://docs.expo.dev/.
+This is the public documentation for **Expo**, its SDK, client, and services.

+You can access this documentation online at https://docs.expo.dev/.
+It's built using Next.js on top of the https://github.com/vercel/docs codebase.

-> **Note** **Contributors:** Please make sure that you edit the docs in the **pages/versions/unversioned** for SDK reference if you want your changes to apply to the next SDK version too!
+> **Contributors:** Please make sure that you edit the docs in the `pages/versions/unversioned` directory if you want your changes to apply to the next SDK version too!

-> **Note**
-> If you are looking for Expo Documentation Writing Style guidelines, please refer [Expo Documentation Style Guide](https://github.com/expo/expo/blob/main/guides/Expo%20Documentation%20Writing%20Style%20Guide.md).

-## To run locally in development mode
+## Running Locally

-1. Download a copy of this repository.
+Download the copy of this repository.

 ```sh
 git clone https://github.com/expo/expo.git
 ```

-2. Then `cd` into the `docs` directory and install dependencies with:
+Then `cd` into the `docs` directory and install dependencies with:

 ```sh
 yarn
 ```

-3. Then you can run the app with (make sure you have no server running on port `3002`):
+Then you can run the app with (make sure you have no server running on port `3002`):

 ```sh
 yarn run dev
 ```

-4. Now the documentation is running at `http://localhost:3002`, and any changes you make to markdown or JavaScript files will automatically trigger reloads.
+Now the documentation is running at http://localhost:3002, and any changes you make to markdown or JavaScript files will automatically trigger reloads.

 ### To run locally in production mode